History of Besançon: Mottos and heraldry

 The city of Besançon has used several mottos throughout its history.
 Utinam ("May it please God") is considered the official motto and appears on various public monuments, including the fountain at Place Jean Cornet, the pediments of the Rivotte school and the Palace of Justice, and the war memorial.
 In 1815, it was briefly replaced by Deo et caesari fidelis perpetuo ("Eternal loyalty to God and Caesar"), before the original motto was reinstated.

 The city's coat of arms includes an eagle granted by Emperor Charles V in 1537, accompanied by two triumphal columns symbolizing the ancient Gallo-Roman city of Vesontio.
 The eagle was originally double-headed, reflecting the heraldry of the Holy Roman Empire.

 Prehistory

-An ideal settlement site from the origins

 Archaeological evidence confirms the presence of hunter-gatherer groups in the area around Besançon during the Middle Paleolithic period, approximately 50,000 years ago.
 Excavations have also revealed Neolithic settlements along the Doubs River, particularly at the base of the Roche d'Or and Rosemont hills, with traces of habitation dating to around 4000 BCE.